 Legislation, Administration and Collection

-Custom duties, established under a separate statute, are administered and collected by the Customs Agency.
+Customs duties, established under separate legislation, are administered and collected by the Customs Agency (Dirección General de Aduanas).

 Territoriality

-The only exception to this principle concerns income received by Dominicans or residents in the Dominican Republic from financial sources abroad, which is subject to local taxation.
-The most common foreign financial sources are stocks and bonds, mutual funds, certificates of deposits, and the like.
-For Dominicans living abroad who return home and foreigners who become Dominican residents, the obligation to pay taxes on foreign-sourced financial income only starts three years after the date of return or of obtaining residency.
-Pensions and social security benefits are expressly exempted, as well as income received by investors who became residents under the special provisions of Law 171-07.
+The only exception to this territorial principle pertains to financial income earned abroad by Dominicans or residents of the Dominican Republic.
+Such income is taxable locally.
+Typical sources of foreign financial income include stocks, bonds, mutual funds, and certificates of deposit.
+Dominicans who return after residing abroad and foreigners who become Dominican residents are exempt from paying taxes on their foreign-sourced financial income for the first three years following their return or establishment of residency.
+Additionally, pensions, social security benefits, and income received by investors who obtained residency under the provisions of Law 171-07 are expressly exempted.

-For tax purposes, any person residing in the Dominican Republic for more than 182 days in a continuous 12-month period is considered a resident.
+For tax purposes, individuals residing in the Dominican Republic for more than 182

-It is mandatory for all taxpayers to register with the Internal Revenue Agency and obtain a tax number.
+All taxpayers are required to register with the Internal Revenue Agency and obtain a taxpayer identification number.

 Main Taxes

-The main taxes affecting businesses in the Dominican Republic are:
+The principal taxes affecting businesses in the Dominican Republic include:

 Income Tax